A visit from the tax man: Preparing for an HMRC investigation

 Be prepared: HM Revenue & Customs can visit anytime

-If you’re an entrepreneur working from home, it’s a good idea to keep your house in order tax-wise: new legislation relating to inspection means that you can expect a visit from the tax man at any time.
+If you’re an entrepreneur working from home, it’s a good idea to keep your house in order tax-wise: legislation, which came into effect in April 2009, relating to inspection means that you can expect a visit from the tax man at any time.

-HM Revenue & Custom powers are to be extended to allow inspectors to enter any business premises – unannounced – to check the ‘tax position’ of any individual or company.
+HM Revenue & Custom powers now allow inspectors to enter any business premises – unannounced – to check the ‘tax position’ of any individual or company.
 Impromptu inspections can be carried out whether a tax return has been made or not, and can take place within a return period that has not yet closed.

 Business people and sole traders who claim expenses for ‘use of home as an office’ should be aware HMRC inspectors even have the right to enter their home to check on business records.

-The legislative changes, which come into effect from April 1, 2009, are part of HMRC’s continuing programme to better co-ordinate inspection work across corporation tax, VAT and PAYE.
-The new rules aim to modernise and align statute and practice across the whole range of taxes and duties.
+The legislative changes were part of HMRC’s continuing programme to better co-ordinate inspection work across corporation tax, VAT and PAYE.
+The rules aim to modernise and align statute and practice across the whole range of taxes and duties.

-Appeals against notices are much more difficult under the new regime.
+Appeals against notices are much more difficult than prior to the current regime.
 You cannot appeal a request for statutory records, for instance, as HMRC has an absolute right of access to statutory records.